If you live in an area that requires emission checks, then you may have encountered a reading that says test not ready or something along those lines.

-The onboard diagnostic system has two different category of test that it runs to make sure it is running smoothly.
-The different test that it does to make sure emission levels fall into a safe zone fall into two categories.
-Those are the continuous test which are performed all the time while the vehicle is running and non-continuous monitors that only occur at specific times after certain requirements are met.
+The onboard diagnostic system has two different categories of tests that it runs to make sure it is running smoothly.
+The different tests that it does to make sure emission levels fall into a safe zone fall into two categories.
+Those are the continuous test which is performed all the time while the vehicle is running and non-continuous monitors that only occur at specific times after certain requirements are met.

 The checks that happen every time you drive your vehicle are misfire monitoring, fuel system monitoring, and comprehensive component monitoring.
 No matter how long you drive your vehicle or at what speed, these checks occur.

 With misfire monitoring the computer checks to make sure the engine is firing correctly.
 It checks to make sure the ignition and fuel mixture is correct.
 This because if it is not than emissions may be increased and this can cause damage to the catalytic converter.

 The fuel system check is very similar.
 This only looks at the fuel mixture and makes sure that the right amount of air and gas ratio is being met.
 This again makes sure that emissions are at the proper level.

 Lastly, the comprehensive component check makes sure that all the major sensors are working.
 This ensures that all the other things are being monitored right and that no computer related issues are going on.
 Also, some sensors affect how much air and fuel end up in the gas mixture, so it makes sure those are working right.

 A lot of the checks being done are non-continuous however and if these checks haven’t all performed, then that is when you get a not ready reading when you go to have your emissions checked.